-Once upon a time there were few options to grab a bite in the Wynwood neighborhood.
-Choices consisted of a random food truck or one of two restaurants that first set up shop in conjunction with the first murals being painted over at the Wynwood Walls in 2009.
-That or trek on up the road to Midtown for a Five Guys burger or a stop at Sakaya Kitchen.
+Once upon a time, there were few options to grab a bite in the Wynwood neighborhood.
+Choices consisted of a random food truck or one of two restaurants that first set up shop in conjunction with the first murals being painted over at the Wynwood Walls.
+That or trekking on up the road to Midtown for a Five Guys burger or a stop at Sakaya Kitchen.

 Wynwood Kitchen & Bar

-2601 NW 2nd Ave.
-Miami FL 33127
+2601 NW Second Ave., Miami

 Funky decor and a bit of a disorganized vibe lend this centrally located place its charm.
-The food is a fun mix of breakfast egg dishes, waffles partnered with berries or chicken, creative sandwiches and burgers.
+The food is a fun mix of breakfast egg dishes, waffles partnered with chicken, salads, creative sandwiches and burgers.
 The place also offers lots of creative cocktails to choose from and a cool selection of craft beers.

-2300 NW 2nd Ave, Miami Fl 33127
+2300 NW Second Ave., Miami

-186 NE 29th St, Miami FL 33127
+186 NE 29th St., Miami

 Zak the Baker

 It is all about the bread at this popular bakery where you may have to wait in a line for a bit before enjoying your food.
-Having supplied some of the best bread in town to many area restaurants Zac the Baker finally opened up to the public – which much success – on a small side street to the main action in Wynwood.
+Having supplied some of the best bread in town to many area restaurants, Zac the Baker opened up to the public – with much success – on a small side street to the main action in Wynwood.

-Nothing on the menu costs more than $15.00 and apart from the gator nibbles you can also enjoy a great selection of sandwiches, like the Farm Style Chicken, Veggie Meatball Parm or Miami Smokers BLT.
-Their burger options include A Frita (Miami style with guava and potato stix), the Kush & Hash served on a waffle and topped with egg & bacon or the Johnny Utah which was voted best burger in Miami.
-There are a few salads as well as interesting starters.
+Nothing on the menu costs more than $16, and apart from the gator nibbles, you can also enjoy a great selection of sandwiches including the Farm Style Chicken, Fried Conch and Grandpa Joe’s Pastrami Reuben.
+Their burger options include A Frita (Miami style with guava and potato stix), the Kush & Hash served on a waffle and topped with egg and bacon, or the Johnny Utah, which the menu says was voted best burger in Miami.
+There are a few salads, as well as interesting starters.